garcia-nacho/TOP/README.md

 The command <code>TOP.sh FolderWithFastq</code> will run the pipeline using the fastq files present in the *./FolderWithFastq* folder.
 The pipeline is expecting a set of subfolders with two fastq files per folder.
 The fastq files must contain the strings R1/R2 to identify the FW and RV reads.

+## Updating TOP main script
+To update TOP script and docker images, run <code>TOP.sh --update</code>

-## Updating TOP
+## Updating TOP databases and internal tools
-The pipeline gets the last nextflow script from this github repository and therefore it is always updated.
-Same with the docker images, they will we pulled on-the-fly.
-If any major update is eventually implemented you should uninstall TOP and install it again using the information on this repository.
+TO BE DONE

 ## Uninstalling TOP
-remove the TOP folder and run the following command <code>conda remove -n top_nf --all</code>
+Remove the TOP folder and run the following command <code>conda remove -n top_nf --all</code>

 ## Under the hood
 Under development